nawabahmadreshi/documentation/pages/marketing-channels/google-uac.md

 {% elsif page.support %}

 ## FAQ / Debugging

+**Q: I'm not seeing any click data for my campaign.**

+**A:** Branch uses Google Adwords' server to server [App Conversion Confirmation](https://developers.google.com/app-conversion-tracking/api/legacy/confirm) for attribution data which reports on conversion events.
+Therefore, we only collect **install (conversion) data**.
+Click data is not supported for this campaign type.

 **Q: I'm getting discrepancy between conversion counts in Branch and Google Adwords**